What we fund

 "The most benevolent and interested funding organisation I have ever come across." - Community arts worker Pam Schweitzer, Fellow

 We fund UK citizens from all parts of society to research a practical topic overseas that can make a real difference to their community or profession when they come home.
-We award 150 of these Fellowships each year and selection is made on the potential of the applicant and the strength of their idea.
+We award up to 150 of these Fellowships each year and selection is made on the potential of the applicant and the strength of their idea.

 A successful application must show us:

 - An idea that can make a practical and worthwhile contribution to UK society, in any field whatsoever.

 - A reason why the idea should be researched overseas, anywhere in the world.